-Revenue from sales of goods is recognised when on the date on which the goods are deliveried to the customers.
-For the sale that permit the customers to return the goods, the Company estimates the returns based on the historical return data, does not recognise revenue for this transaction and remains recognition of inventory for the estimated products to be returned.
+Revenue from sales of goods is recognised on the date on which the goods are deliveried to the customers.
+For the sale that permit the customers to return the goods, the Company estimates the returns based on the historical return data, does not recognise revenue and cost of sale for the estimated products to be returned.